 Each year the English Department oversees a number of literary prize competitions.
 The Valentine's Day Sonnet contest and the Varma Prizes in Gothic Literature require that the student be a declared English major.
-The Honourable W.H.
-Dennis Prizes are open to all full-time students registered at Dalhousie University, and the Clare Murray Fooshee Poetry prizes are open to any undergraduate student registered at Dalhousie or King's University.
+The Clare Murray Fooshee prizes are open to any undergraduate student registered at Dalhousie or King's University.

-The Clare Murray Fooshee Poetry Prize is an annual competition open to all full-time or part-time undergraduate Students from Dalhousie or King's College.
-The first, second and third place prizes are awarded for the best pieces decided by a group of judges selected from the Dalhousie faculty.
+The Clare Murray Fooshee Literary Prizes are an annual competition open to all full-time or part-time undergraduate Students from Dalhousie or King's College.
+Prizes are awarded for poetry (1st, 2nd, and 3rd place) and short stories (1st and 2nd place).

 The Valentine's Day Sonnet Contest